anatarajank/Dallas_Indian_Restaurants_ML/README.md

-# Coursera_Capstone
+# Coursera Capstone Project

-Repository of Coursera Capstone Project
+This is the repository for my coursera capstone project which is a part of IBM Data Science Professional Certification